BodduSriPavan-111/pyCoastal/paper.md

 # 2. Functionality

-pyCoastal consists of several modular subcomponents designed that allow to choose for:
-- Grid module: Creates 1D or 2D structured grids using `UniformGrid`
-- Operator module: Finite-difference operators (gradient, divergence, Laplacian) for scalar and vector fields
-- Physics modules: Implements shallow water equations, wave advection, pollutant transport, and viscous flow
-- Boundary module: Defines reusable boundary conditions (Dirichlet, Neumann, Sponge, Wall)
-- Visualization: Built-in support for animation using matplotlib
-- Configuration system: YAML-based input files for fully parameterized, reproducible simulations These components can be reused independently or combined to prototype new physical models or teach numerical methods.
+pyCoastal is organized into modular subcomponents that can be reused independently or combined to build customized simulations, including a grid module (with UniformGrid) for creating 1D and 2D structured meshes, an operator module offering finite‐difference stencils for gradient, divergence, and Laplacian calculations, physics modules that implement shallow-water equations, wave advection, pollutant transport, and viscous flow, a boundary module supporting Dirichlet, Neumann, sponge layer, and wall conditions, built-in visualization via Matplotlib animations, and a YAML-based configuration system for fully parameterized, reproducible runs.

 # 3. Examples